quotations

 New users can register free, and be able to customize the big clock and change or add event countdowns.

-Old / inferior browser (unknown ) detected.
-You need a better browser to use some features of this site
+Old / inferior browser (Netscape 5) detected.
+You may need a better browser to use some features of this site

 Javascript is disabled or not supported